|Officers and Administrators|

 |Volunteer Training Coordinator|

-Event Interests: Camping, Hiking, Backpacking, Astronomy, Orienteering, Canoeing & Kayaking, Whitewater Rafting, Sailing, Scuba & Snorkeling, Skiing & Snowboarding, Bicycling, Caving, and Nature Photography.
+Event Interests: Camping, Hiking, Backpacking, Astronomy, Orienteering, Canoeing & Kayaking, Whitewater Rafting, Sailing, Scuba, Skiing, Snowboarding, Bicycling, Caving & Nature Photography.

 See Upcoming Events or Past Events being coordinated by Charlie Cottingham.